Recovering missed data from stash

 git stash pop

-Basically, I asked git-fsck show me the objects that are unreachable ( --unreachable argument ).
-As you can see, it didn't show any unreachable object.
 After I dropped the changes on my stash I executed the same command, and the output was different:

 Now, we can see 3 unreachable objects.
 But which is our changes?
 Actually, I don't know.
-We have to search for it, for this job you can execute the git-show command for visualize what are each objects.
+We have to search for it, for this job you can execute the git-show

-There it is!
-The ID 95ccbd927ad4cd413ee2a28014c81454f4ede82c is our changes.
-Ok, we found your missed changes.
-Let's recover it!
 An possible solution is checkout the ID into a new branch or apply the commit directly.
 Once you have the ID of the object with your changes is up to you decide what is the best way to put changes on the master branch again.
-For this example I will use the git-stash to apply the commit on my master branch again.

 git stash apply 95ccbd927ad4cd413ee2a28014c81454f4ede82c

 A important thing to remember, git run its garbage collector periodically.
-After the gc execution you cannot see more the unreachable objects using git-fsck. ;)
+After the gc execution you cannot see more the unreachable objects using git-fsck